BasBuller/PySNN/README.md

 ## Contributing

 Any help, suggestions, or additions to PySNN are greatly appreciated!
 Feel free to make pull request or start a chat about the library.
+In case of making a pull request, please do have a look at the contribution guidelines.

 ## __Network Definition__